brandeil/homework/Approach.md

 RUN airflow worker

-RUN airflow webserer -p 8080
+RUN airflow webserver -p 8080

 3) Build and Push image to Dockerhub (or other repo)